-UPDATE: I will need someone with a driving license valid for Japan from about mid-February until at least mid-September, and will need at least one such person for the rest of the year..
+UPDATE: I will need someone with a driving license valid for Japan from mid-June through most of July, and again from mid-August until at least mid-September, and will need at least one such person for the rest of the year..
 If you fit this description for any time period, please contact me ASAP.
 If you do not have such a license, I still may be able to use your help. however, so please contact me if interested.

 I was born in England, but lived in the US from the age of 1 until I was 18, at which point I returned to England.
 I studied philosophy at Cambridge, but spent more time in drama productions than studying.

 I subsequently went to London, and lived for several years in a freaky apartment with such psychedelic people as Syd Barrett of the Pink Floyd, while working in a couple of avantgarde art galleries.

 As the 60s drew to a close,I went to India to meet some yoga masters, which worked out very well.
 I then came to Japan, where for several years I lived on the road with a motorcycle, photographing around the country.

 I became a jewelry designer, then got into the collecting and restoring of antiques, doing quite a few gallery shows of Japanese traditional artefacts in the U.S. and Europe.

 I got into computers in the late 80s, and through my interest in virtual reality, became involved with Timothy Leary and the magazine Mondo 2000, of which I became the Japan editor.